mathiashls/ControlProtocol/README.md

 Protocol created to discribe and use the signals of remote controls inside a python script with the HDbitT device.

+Prerequisites:

+* Python >= 2.6
+* Twisted

 The control database is based on a dictionary architecture.
+You can create your own remote control model and store it inside the 'control_models' folder.
-Once you know the signals hashs from the remote control, you store it inside a map with the equivalent keys.
+Once you know the signal's hashs from the remote control, store it inside a map with the equivalent keys and time interval between signals (See 'control_models/example').

-The protocol itself use the dictionary to send signals from the keyboard to the HDbitT device.
-The standard keys are:

-+ volume_down
-+ volumo_up
-+ channel_down
-+ channel_up
-+ 0
-+ 1
-+ 2
-+ 3
-+ 4
-+ 5
+The protocol have five basic methods:

-+ 6
++ volume_down()
-+ 7
++ volumo_up()
-+ 8
++ channel_down()
-+ 9
++ channel_up()
++ set_channel(channel_number): the 'channel_number' is an int or string with any length (i.e.: 12, 345, 2)

 The current remote control available are:

 * CR2FP (NET TV remote control)
 * SKY HD TV

+PROTOCOL TESTING: The 'tc_test.py' file work with the HDbitT device and have the host and port hard-coded inside de script.
+Edit the host variable with your settings and it will work.